aalexchengg/mashup_eval/README.md

 cd git clone
 mkdir data
 mkdir out
+mkdir logs # this is for if you're running on a cluster.
 ```

 **IMPORTANT**: For all documentation, assume you are running from the root folder `mashup_eval/`.